Prodigy-Hacking/ProdigyMathGameHacking/hacks/appearance/clothingdisappear.md

-This isn't so much of a hack.
+This isn't so much of a _.
 It's just something silly.
 1. Open inspect element and go to the network tab
 2. Right click any jpg (for this case anything that has outfits)
 3. Click block.